FerRacimo/Archaeomics/PCAandAdmixture.md

 The first command makes a list of SNPs that will be targeted for removal.
 These are SNPs with an r^2 value greater than 0.1 with any other SNP within a 50-SNP sliding window (with a 10-SNP overlap between windows).
 The second command performs the pruning.

+Compare the number of SNPs in the Data/HumanOriginsPublic2068_reduced.bim file and the Data/HumanOriginsPublic2068_reduced_pruned.bim file.
+How many SNPs did we remove?
+How many did we keep?

 # PCA